 Consider Life Insurance Instead

-If you want to leave money to your beneficiaries without them having to pay taxes on it, life insurance might be a better option for you.
+If you want to leave money to your beneficiaries without them having to pay taxes, life insurance might be a better option for you.
 In some cases, you don’t need to take a medical examination.
 Compare life insurance quotes to find affordable coverage.
 Coverage starts at $9.37 per month.

 Pros and Cons of Income Riders